ChrisD22/BscWebDevelopment/Year 3/1. Final Year Project/README.md

 <!-- 140 characters -->

 The unit provides a platform for the design and execution of a web based project.
-It also requires reflection on, analysis and evaluation of education and work experience, providing a focus for professional development and employability skills.

 ###Indicative Content